 The health and safety of our patients, families and staff is our top priority.
 We are taking a comprehensive approach to prevent the spread of infectious diseases while we continue to provide the expert weight management care our patients need.
 Learn more about our Safe Care Commitment and the measures we are taking to provide the safest possible environment.

-To schedule a Virtual Visit with a weight loss surgeon, please first watch the short information session below.
-After completing the session, a new patient coordinator will be in touch to schedule your virtual consult.
+To schedule an appointment or Virtual Visit with a weight loss surgeon, please first watch the short information session below.
+After completing the session, a new patient coordinator will be in touch to schedule your consult.
 Alternatively, you can call the number provided at the end of the session to speak to a new patient coordinator during regular business hours.

 The least invasive procedure, gastric banding keeps organ structure intact but is less effective for producing significant weight loss over time.

 Revisional surgeries are for patients who have already undergone a weight-loss surgical procedure and can take the form of a reversal, a conversion, or a repair.

 Weight loss surgery isn’t simply about losing weight.
 It can also cure—or prevent the development of—many health conditions, including type 2 diabetes, high blood pressure and sleep apnea.

 While overeating, poor nutrition and a sedentary lifestyle contribute to weight gain, there are also many genetic, metabolic and psychological factors that can make it difficult to achieve meaningful weight loss.